lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

   +------+                                    +-------------------+

 ~~~~
-{: #Fig-inner-outer title='A CoAP message is split into an OSCORE outer and plaintext'}
+{: #Fig-inner-outer title='A CoAP packet is split into an OSCORE outer and plaintext'}

-{{Fig-inner-outer}} shows the message format for the OSCORE Message and
+{{Fig-inner-outer}} shows the packet format for the OSCORE Outer header and
 Plaintext.

-In the Outer Header, the original message code is hidden and replaced by a default
+In the Outer Header, the original header code is hidden and replaced by a default
 dummy value.
 As seen in Sections 4.1.3.5 and 4.2 of {{RFC8613}},
-the message code is replaced by POST for requests and Changed for responses when Observe
+the message code is replaced by POST for requests and Changed for responses when CoAP is not using Observe option.
-is not used.
-If Observe is used, the message code is replaced by FETCH for requests and Content
+If CoAP uses Observe, the OSCORE message code is replaced by FETCH for requests and Content
 for responses.

-The original message code is put into the
-first byte of the Plaintext.
-Following the message code, the class E options come,
+The first byte of the Plaintext contains the original packet code; following by the message code,
-and, if present, the original message Payload is preceded by its payload marker.
+the class E options, and, if present, the original message Payload is preceded by its payload marker.

 The Plaintext is now encrypted by an AEAD algorithm which integrity protects
 Security Context parameters and, eventually, any class I options from the
 Outer Header.
 Currently, no CoAP options are marked class I. The resulting
-Ciphertext becomes the new Payload of the OSCORE message, as illustrated in
+Ciphertext becomes the new payload of the OSCORE message, as illustrated in
 {{Fig-full-oscore}}.

-As defined in {{RFC5116}}, this Ciphertext is the concatenation of the
+As defined in {{RFC5116}}, this Ciphertext is the encrypted Plaintext's concatenation of the
-encrypted Plaintext and its authentication tag.
+authentication tag.
 Note that Inner Compression only
 affects the Plaintext before encryption.
 Thus only the first variable-length of the Ciphertext can be reduced.
 The authentication tag is fixed in
 length and is considered part of the cost of protection.